AuroraHealth12/moyoECG_and/README.md

-## Android app for receiving uECG data
+## Android app for receiving moyoECG data

 This is a major rework of the previous version, with added support of BLE connection and firmware upload capability.